amdmoussa/auth/README.md

 - JWTs signed with secret key
 - Access tokens are short-lived
 - Refresh tokens stored in database (not in JWT)
-- Role-based access control on protected routes
+- Three-tier role-based access control with middleware protection
+- SuperAdmin accounts protected from deletion
 - Passwords excluded from all API responses
+- CORS and Helmet security headers enabled
+- Validation on all inputs
 - CORS and Helmet security headers enabled
 - Validation on all inputs